tamas-nx-test/hashserver/NOTES.md

 finalize the hash and send it back to the client.

 The `Hash` class is a simple resource wrapper around a `EVP_MD_CTX` (OpenSSL's hash context).
-It has a `update` member that takes a `std::string_view` and updates the hash state.
+It has a `update` member that takes a `boost::string_view` and updates the hash state.
 It also has a `finalize` member that returns the hash as a `std::string`.
 Finalize also resets the hash state, so the same object can be reused to process the next input.